Building Foundations for AI at Scale

 Embrace engineering culture.

-By speaking their language and understanding their constraints, design became a valued partner in innovation.
+By speaking their language and understanding their constraints, design became a valued partner in ML innovation.

 Design for the unknown.